-Sensorial, surreal and whimsical are just some examples of words we could use to describe the rising star of London’s hotel scene.
+Sensorial, surreal and whimsical are just some examples of words we could use to describe the shining star of London’s hotel scene, The Mandrake.
 It’s a city that’s not short of luxurious places to stay, but if you’re looking for a party pad bursting in personality, then this is it.

 The Mandrake must have put its alchemic name to good use, because in just a few short months from opening, it is the talk of London town.
 It was easy to understand why as we stepped through the doors of its understated location in Fitzrovia – it makes quite a first impression – surreal, theatrical and a bit like falling through the rabbit hole, like Alice into a Wonderland of sorts.
 We love hotels that are like curiosity shops, reflecting their owners’ penchant for commissioning art and collecting artefacts from their own travels around the world.
 The Mandrake epitomises this – it features stuffed chimeras, African masks, chandeliers, wind chimes, and eclectic abstract art.
 But as worldly as it is, there’s very much a London feel to it all – it’s like Camden Market meets the Raymond Revue Bar, with a nod to the LSD-induced psychedelia of the city’s Sixties heyday.